Shopify/sewing-kit-next/packages/core/src/config/README.md

 import {myPlugins} from '../../config/my-plugins';

 export default createWebApp((app) => {
-  // tell sewing-kit the entry into the app app.entry('./index');
+  // tell loom the entry into the app app.entry('./index');

   // apply your preferred plugins for your app